varsha13152/tp/docs/UserGuide.md

 Format: `star INDEX`

 * The index refers to the index number shown in the displayed visitor list.
 The index **must be a positive integer**.

+**Note:** New starred visitor will be sorted lexicographically among the starred visitors, separated from the unstar ones.

 ### 4.3.2 Unstar a visitor : `unstar`